 Make all follow-up appointments as soon as possible after leaving the hospital.
 Contact your child's healthcare provider sooner, if you have any questions or concerns.

-Ask about a Cystic Fibrosis Center nearby.
+Ask about the closes Cystic Fibrosis Center.
 These centers specialize in the care of children and adults with cystic fibrosis.
 You can check the Cystic Fibrosis Foundation website: http://www.cff.org.
 Or call 800-FIGHT CF (344-4823).

 Call the healthcare provider right away if your child has any of the following: